ballerina-platform/ballerina-spec/test/test-framework-spec.md

   <tr>
    <td>@test:assertNotEquals(any actual, anydata expected, string message)
    </td>
    <td>Checks if the specified value is not equal to the expected value.
-This assertion utilizes the != operator for a deep equality check, thus limiting the expected value to the `anydata` type.
+This assertion utilizes the `==` operator for a deep equality check, thus limiting the expected value to the `anydata` type.
 The actual value does not include `error` type to avoid automatically passing the tests when there is an error.
-This ensures that tests accurately reflect intended outcomes without misinterpreting errors as correct behavior.
    </td>
   </tr>
   <tr>
      <td>@test:assertExactEquals(any|error actual, any|error expected, string message)
      </td>
      <td>Checks if the specified value is exactly equal to the expected value i.e. both refer to the same entity.
-This assertion utilizes the === operator for an exact equality check.
+This assertion utilizes the `===` operator for an exact equality check.
      </td>
     </tr>
     <tr>
      <td>@test:assertNotExactEquals
      </td>
      <td>Checks if the specified value is not exactly equal to the expected value i.e. both do not refer to the same entity.
-This assertion utilizes the === operator for an exact equality check.
+This assertion utilizes the `===` operator for an exact equality check.
      </td>
     </tr>
   <tr>